 Introduction to yoga is a great class for anyone who is new to the practice.
 In this class we will discuss: what yoga is, the categories of yoga we offer, our schedule and which classes are good for you based on your body's constitution, the benefits of yoga, and yoga etiquette.
 We will do a light practice, just to get some of the poses introduced to the body, including a light meditation.
 Come prepared with ALL your questions, and we will get them answered.
 We will also spend plenty of time exploring everything Breathe has to offer you.

 This is the best class for those new to yoga.
 In a comfortable environment, this class will introduce the fundamentals of a yoga practice, including breath, proper alignment, and mindfulness practices.
-This class is useful for those working those trying to work around injuries.
+This class is useful for those trying to work around injuries.
 Many long time students take Basics classes regularly because the pace of the class offers time for students to develop self awareness and refine their practice.

 Iyengar Inspired Yoga